MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-pre.md

 ---
 title: How to prepare for a Moodle migration
 description: Learn how to prepare for a Moodle migration.
+See how to back up Moodle files and create resources that are needed for migration.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 11/06/2020